 What began as a stopgap solution for many, turned to a new way of life, one that provided more flexibility, autonomy, and variety.
 Today, the gig economy is not limited to Uber, AirBnB, and InstaCart.
 Knowledge-intensive roles like IT developers, engineering consultants, and project managers are increasingly independent workers.

-So, as the world primes itself to reopen, is the gig economy poised for a boom?
+So, as the world looks to prime itself for reopening, is the gig economy poised for a boom?

 Freelancing and Gig Economy Work to Rise Again